Mental Health at HPW:

 - Increase sleep promotion in the campus community

-- Increase campus wide mental health promotion & self-care opportunities for students
+- Increase campus wide mental health promotion and self-care opportunities for students

 - Implementing various programs, events, and awareness campaigns

-Therapy Animals aims to build community through stress relief activities, and raise awareness of mental health and wellness resources on campus.
+Wags for Wellness: Therapy Animals visit campus and aim to build community through stress-relieving activities, and raise awareness of mental health and wellness resources on campus.
+Currently paused for Spring 2021 due to COVID-19 restrictions.

-Tea Time Out highlights tea as an alternative to coffee and less caffeine.
-Learn how caffeine impacts sleep and how you need sleep to get A's!
+Tea Time Out highlights tea as an alternative to coffee and less caffeine while having stress relieving benefits.
+Learn about healthy sleep habits and how you need sleep to get A's!

-Feeling stressed, depressed, anxious, or sleepy?
+Feeling stress, depression, anxious, or sleepy?
 Learn about various resources that can help you!

 If you need someone to talk to right now, text the Crisis Text Line (Text HOME to 741741), call the National Suicide Prevention Hotline (1-800-273-8255), or call the Trevor Project LGBTQ Lifeline (1-866-488-7386) for 24/7 support.